 Stupidly I started scouring the internet for recipes and none of them seemed to be the marmalade I remembered.
 Then the obviousness of the solution hit me in the face.
 Why don’t I go directly to the source?

-Grandma’s Three Fruit Marmalade Recipe
+Grandma’s 3 Fruit Marmalade Recipe

+Cut fruit up finely, removing pips.
 Add 2 & 1/4 cups of water for every 1 cup of fruit.
+Soak overnight.

-For every 1 litre of fruit and liquid add 1.4kgs of sugar (or slightly less).
+For every one litre of fruit and liquid add 1.4kgs of sugar (or slightly less).
 To help set you can add the seeds you previously removed from the lemons and boil them either tied up in a muslin bag or in a sieve sitting in the liquid, keeping them separate from the liquid.